itsmmarc/jumphud/cfg/#CONFIG_GUIDE.md

 ## Pipe Timer Binds

-Use the following aliases to bind your attack & weapon slot keys for the pipe timer to function.
-Due to limitations with TF2's code `pt_qs` will not exit the taunt/disguise menus.
+Use the following aliases to bind your attack & weapon slot keys for the pipe timer to function. *Due to limitations with TF2's code `pt_qs` will not exit the taunt/disguise menus.*

 - +skey_attack      // Attack
 - pt_slot1          // Equip Primary
 - pt_slot2          // Equip Secondary
 - pt_slot3          // Equip Melee
 - pt_qs             // Equip Last Used Weapon

+## Save Locations

+The following binds are updated to use the currently selected save location slot from the pause menu.

+- jh_save           // Save Location
+- jh_tele           // Teleport to Saved Location

 ## Other Useful Binds